-Oil shale and tar sands development is one of the filthiest ways to produce energy, and extracting oil from our public lands in this way would deal a disastrous blow to any hope of reducing atmospheric CO2 levels to below 350 parts per million — the level we need to reach soon to stabilize Earth’s climate.
-Besides helping push us toward global warming catastrophe, oil shale and tar sands development would destroy species habitat, waste enormous volumes of water, pollute air and water, and degrade and defile vast swaths of land.
-And since it’s so wasteful, it’s not even commercially viable yet.
+The development of "oil shale" (not to be confused with "shale oil") and "tar sands" has been shown to be environmentally destructive, and water and energy intensive.
+Extracting oil from U.S. public lands through oil shale or tar sands would deal a disastrous blow to any hope of reducing atmospheric CO2 levels to below 350 parts per million — the level we need to reach soon to stabilize Earth's climate.
+Besides helping push us toward global warming catastrophe, oil shale and tar sands development destroys species habitat, wastes enormous volumes of water, pollutes air and water, and degrades and defiles vast swaths of land.

-But oil companies want access to millions of acres of public lands for oil shale mining and development in Colorado, Utah, and Wyoming.
-These lands, currently open to the public for top-quality outdoor recreation, include prime trout-fishing areas, America’s healthiest elk herds, rare plants found nowhere else in the world, and many endangered and threatened species.
-These are also areas that support rural lifestyles passed down for generations — not places to locate strip mines, oil refineries, power plants, and all the highways, pipelines, power lines, and dumpsites to support them.
+Tar-sands development is already occurring in some places in the United States — and has taken off big in Alberta, Canada (a country also pondering oil-shale development).
+In fact, it has become one of the fastest-growing sources of greenhouse gas emissions in that country.
+In the United States, despite the wastefulness, pollution and serious climate dangers that go along with oil shale and tar sands development, oil companies want access to millions of acres of public lands for the practice in the Colorado River basin.
+These lands, currently open to the public for top-quality outdoor recreation, include prime trout-fishing areas, America's healthiest elk herds, rare plants found nowhere else in the world, and many endangered and threatened species.
+These are also areas that support rural lifestyles passed down for generations — not places to locate strip mines, oil refineries, power plants, and all the highways, pipelines, power lines and dumpsites to support them.

 Unconventional for a Reason

-There are two shale-oil extraction methods — neither of which is proven to be viable.
+There are two shale-oil extraction methods — neither of which has proved to be viable in the United States.
 One method is similar to coal extraction and involves underground, open-pit, or strip mining.
 Unlike coal production, however, this method of oil shale production requires the added steps of pulverizing the shale and then cooking it in giant kilns to drive off the oil.
 A second method involves drilling tightly spaced wells across thousands of acres of land and injecting heat into the ground for several years in order to heat the kerogen so it can be released for further upgrading and refining.
-This method is called the “in situ method.”
-Despite the maze of pipes and pumps used with this method, it wouldn’t produce significant oil volumes until 2037 (at the earliest).
+This method is called the "in situ method."
+Despite the maze of pipes and pumps used with this method, it can't produce significant oil volumes for decades.

-Developing tar sands is very similar to developing oil shale.
-The bitumen from tar sands can be extracted either through traditional mining techniques or by using a form of in situ as described above.
-As with oil shale, once released, the bitumen from tar sands must be upgraded and refined further before it’s usable as a fuel source.
+Developing tar sands is similar to developing oil shale.
+The bitumen from tar sands can be extracted either through traditional mining techniques — including massive strip mining — or by using a form of in situ as described above.
+As with oil shale, once released, the bitumen from tar sands must be upgraded and refined further before it's usable as a fuel source.

 Worse for Climate Change Than Coal